PAGE CONTENTS

 The project faces several key technical and operational challenges:

-• Current encryption protocols are vulnerable to being broken by evolving quantum computers.
+• Existing encryption protocols are vulnerable to compromise by emerging quantum computing capabilities.

-• Implementing robust security on small satellites and IoT devices requires minimising CPU, memory, and battery overhead.
+• Implementing robust security on small satellites and Internet of Things (IoT) devices requires minimising CPU, memory, and energy consumption.

-• Maintaining secure end-to-end satellite links and delayed transmissions.
+• Maintaining secure end-to-end satellite links, particularly in scenarios involving delayed transmissions.

-• Ensuring interoperability while complying with complex 3GPP, Consultative Committee for Space Data Systems (CCSDS), and National Institute of Standards and Technology (NIST) standards.
+• Ensuring interoperability while complying with 3rd Generation Partnership Project (3GPP), Consultative Committee for Space Data Systems (CCSDS), and National Institute of Standards and Technology (NIST) standards.

 System Architecture

-• End-to-end secure communication between devices and application servers
+• Enable end-to-end secure communication between devices and application servers

-• Compatibility with IoT devices, including sensors and edge devices across industries such as agriculture, logistics, and asset tracking
+• Ensure compatibility with IoT devices, including sensors and edge devices

-• Satellite-side cryptographic library to secure satellite to ground communications links
+• Provide a satellite-side cryptographic library to secure satellite-to-ground communication links

-• Compatibility with existing standards while supporting PQC and lightweight cryptographic libraries with application servers.
+• Ensure compatibility with existing standards while supporting PQC and lightweight cryptographic libraries on application servers

-• Continuous vulnerability analysis and monitoring for both satellites and IoT devices.
+• Perform continuous vulnerability analysis and monitoring for satellites and IoT devices

 Plan

-The ACES project follows a 24-month schedule, structured into two key phases:
+The ACES project follows a 24-month schedule, structured into two phases:

-• Definition Phase (Months 1-6): Focuses on performance and security requirements, high-level architecture, and test case definitions.
-A Mid-Term Review (MTR) is scheduled for month 3 and phase completion review will be at month 6 of this phase.
+• Definition Phase (Months 1-6): Focuses on performance and security requirements, high-level architecture, and test case definition.
+A Mid-Term Review (MTR) is scheduled for month 3, with the phase completion review in month 6.

-• Technology Phase (Months 7-24): Involves prototype development of the software libraries and vulnerability monitoring tool.
-Key milestones include the PDR at month 9, Critical Design Review (CDR) at month 11 and the Final Review (FR) at month 18 of this phase.
+• Technology Phase (Months 7-24): Involves the development of software library prototypes and the vulnerability monitoring tool.
+Key milestones include the Preliminary Design Review (PDR) in month 9, the Critical Design Review (CDR) in month 11, and the Final Review (FR) in month 18.

 Current Status